End screens have taken over and I know that some people out there (me included!) have been trying to figure out the best elements to put on there.

 The best for viewer option lets youtube select one of your videos that it thinks the viewer is most likely to be interested in and display that.
 Youtube has proven it is fairly good at working out what viewers would want to watch based on the video they are already watching.
 I’m sure I’m not the only one that’s ended up spending way longer on youtube than I intended too because of the recommended videos sidebar.

 If you don’t have a specific video that you want to promote then let youtube work it’s magic and choose a custom one for your viewer.

-Choose the best for viewer option so your viewers have a video that they’d likely be interested in to watch next.
+Choose the best for viewer option so your viewers have a video that they’d likely be interested in watching next.

-Playlists are massively under-utilised on youtube and they are a great way to get more views on your videos.
-When a viewer clicks on a playlist it means they’re planning on having a nice binge watch of your content so make sure you’re creating some really well organised playlists and keeping them updated.
+Playlists are massively under-utilized on youtube and they are a great way to get more views on your videos.
+When a viewer clicks on a playlist, it means they’re planning on having a nice binge watch of your content so make sure you’re creating some really well organised playlists and keeping them updated.
 I’d definitely advise using one of your spots for a playlist.

 Subscribe to your Channel